Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Introduction and main result

-For the admissible functions in $\cK^+:=\{v \in \cK \, : \, v \geq 0\}$, the analogous one-phase functional and the corresponding overdetermined problem called the one-phase Bernoulli problem, was first studied in \cite{MR618549} for the case $p=2$.
-Also, the case of uniformly elliptic quasilinear equations has been treated in \cite{MR752578}.
-For the earlier known results of the one-phase Bernoulli's problem for the $p$-Laplace operator, see \cite{MR2133664, MR2250499, karakhanyan2021full, MR2399040}.
-See also \cite{ferrari2022regularity} for the $p(x)$-Laplacian Bernoulli problem with the right hand side.
-It is worth noting that, generally, in the one-phase Bernoulli problem, the $(n-1)$-Hausdorff dimension of the singular points of the free boundary is zero and that the free boundary is analytic in a suitable neighborhood of the regular points, \cite{MR2133664}.
+For admissible functions in $\cK^+:=\{v \in \cK \, : \, v \geq 0\}$, the analogous one-phase functional and the associated overdetermined problem, known as the one-phase Bernoulli problem, were first studied in \cite{MR618549} in the case $p=2$.
+Also, the case of uniformly elliptic quasilinear equations was later treated in \cite{MR752578}.
+Earlier results on the one-phase Bernoulli problem for the $p$-Laplace operator can be found in \cite{bayrami2024lipschitz, MR2133664, MR2250499, fotouhi2024minimization, karakhanyan2021full, MR2399040}.
+We also refer to \cite{ferrari2022regularity} for the $p(x)$-Laplacian Bernoulli problem with a nontrivial right-hand side.
+It is worth noting that, in general, for the one-phase Bernoulli problem, the $(n-1)$-Hausdorff dimension of the singular set of the free boundary is zero and that the free boundary is analytic in a suitable neighborhood of the regular points, \cite{MR2133664}.

-The two-phase problem, in the case $p=2$, was first studied in \cite{MR732100}, followed by a series of works by Luis Caffarelli, \cite{MR990856, MR1029856, MR973745}; see also \cite{MR2145284}.
-A comprehensive study and the review of the earlier known results for $p=2$ can be found in \cite{MR4285137, velichkov2019regularity}.
+The two-phase problem in the case $p=2$ was first studied in \cite{MR732100}, followed by a series of works by Luis Caffarelli, \cite{MR990856, MR1029856, MR973745}; see also \cite{MR2145284}.
+A comprehensive study and the review of earlier results in the case $p=2$ can be found in \cite{MR4285137, velichkov2019regularity}.

-The challenge with problem \eqref{OVERDETERMINED} is that the governing operator, $\Delta_p u$, is not uniformly elliptic.
-However, the regularity of the free boundary implies non-degeneracy of $|\nabla u|$ near the free boundary, which makes the $p$-Laplacian uniformly elliptic.
-Without regularity, it is difficult to prove non-degeneracy up to the free boundary.
+The main difficulty in dealing with \eqref{OVERDETERMINED} is that the governing operator $\Delta_p u$ is not uniformly elliptic.
+However, the regularity of the free boundary implies non-degeneracy of $|\nabla u|$ near the free boundary, which in turn restores uniform ellipticity for the $p$-Laplacian in a neighborhood of regular points.
+Without such regularity, it is difficult to establish non-degeneracy up to the free boundary.

-For the minimizers of the following functional instead of \eqref{00J_TP}
+For the minimizers of the following functional, instead of \eqref{00J_TP}